Catarrh/Mucus

 Book green appointment.

-Book a red appointment if it has signs of infection.
+Book a red appointment if it has signs of infection:

 Cystitis In Men

-Follow UTI process under ‘B‘
+Follow bladder infection under ‘B‘